-Source: 1991 Census of Population and Housing; Jones, 1994.
+Source: 1991 Census of Population and Housing; Jones, 1994

+1992 ATSIC

+Housing and

+Community

+Infrastructure

-1992 ATSIC Housing and Community Infrastructure Needs Survey
+Needs Survey

-Another source of information about the condition of community infrastructure in the Rockhampton Region is the final report of Stage 1 of the 1992 ATSIC Housing and Community Infrastructure Needs Survey.
+Another source of information about the condition of community infrastructure in the Roma Region is the final report of Stage 1 of the 1992 ATSIC Housing and Community Infrastructure Needs Survey.
 This report identified:

-- 100 per cent of discrete communities surveyed (including homelands/outstations) in which the quality of water available for human consumption complied with National Health and Medical Research Council guidelines. - 100 per cent of discrete communities (excluding homelands/outstations) in which the sewerage system normally worked satisfactorily. - None of the discrete communities (excluding homelands/outstations) had internal roads which were sealed.
+- 100 per cent of discrete communities surveyed (including homelands/outstations) in which the quality of water available for human consumption complied with National Health and Medical Research Council guidelines. - 100 per cent of discrete communities (excluding homelands/outstations) in which the sewerage system normally worked satisfactorily. - 100 per cent of discrete communities (excluding homelands/outstations) in which the internal roads were at least 50 per cent sealed.